Yandex Cloud

 enum (StreamStatus)

-• PREPARING: Preparing the infrastructure for receiving video signal.
+• PREPARING: The system is preparing the infrastructure for receiving the video signal.

-• READY: Everything is ready to launch stream.
+• READY: The infrastructure is ready to launch the stream.

 startTime